haddigan/stock-ticker/README.md

 ```

 This will run the client and server apps in parallel.
 Note that there are required environmental variables that need to be set.
 See `.env.sample` for details.
 An alphavantage API key is required to run locally, you can get one here: https://www.alphavantage.co/support/#support

+## API Rate Limit

+Unfortunately the API only allows 5 requests per minute.
+When the API hits the rate limit it will start returning 500 errors until the window resets.